bennidi/mbassador/README.md

 			// do something
 		}

-        // this handler will be invoked asynchronously
+        // this handler will be invoked concurrently
-		@Listener(dispatch = Mode.Asynchronous)
+		@Listener(delivery = Mode.Concurrent)
 		public void handleSubTestEvent(SubTestEvent event) {
             // do something more expensive here
 		}